Student Council – 57th Student Council MIR

 Club Naver Café Link: https://cafe.naver.com/caueconcira

-CRACKERS is a long-standing powerhouse, having earned runner-up honors in the President’s Cup in 2012, 2015, and 2018.
+CRACKERS is a prestigious club that has achieved runner-up finishes in the President’s Cup basketball tournament in 2012, 2015, and 2018.

 We hold regular practice sessions every Tuesday.

-Economics Department Club – SHADOW
+Economics Club – SHADOW

 Department of Economics Circle – La Naissance